noahehall/multicloud/providers/aws/services/securityIdentityCompliance/iam.md

   - IAM Policy types: includes services that are allowed by an IAM entity's policies
     - policies either attached to a role or attached to a user directly or through a group
       - Access allowed by other policy types is not included in your report
-      - not included: resource-based policies, access control lists, AWS Organizations SCPs, IAM permissions boundaries, and session policies.
+      - not included: resource based policies, access control lists, AWS Organizations SCPs, IAM permissions boundaries, and session policies.
   - required permissions: are different when accessed via cli & console
 - use cases
   - reducing permissions for user/groups: see what they've accessed, and restrict their actions